Dodo: Extinction

 Like many animals that evolved in isolation from significant predators, the dodo was entirely fearless of humans.
-This fearlessness and its inability to fly made the dodo easy prey for sailors.
+This fearlessness and its inability to fly made the dodo easy prey, but predation by humans was not the main cause of extinction, contrary to popular belief.
 Although some scattered reports describe mass killings of dodos for ships' provisions, archaeological investigations have found scant evidence of human predation.
 Bones of at least two dodos were found in caves at Baie du Cap that sheltered fugitive slaves and convicts in the 17th century, which would not have been easily accessible to dodos because of the high, broken terrain.
 The human population on Mauritius (an area of 1860 km2) never exceeded 50 people in the 17th century, but they introduced other animals, including dogs, pigs, cats, rats, and crab-eating macaques, which plundered dodo nests and competed for the limited food resources.
 At the same time, humans destroyed the forest habitat of the dodos.
 The impact of the introduced animals on the dodo population, especially the pigs and macaques, is today considered more severe than that of hunting.
 Rats were perhaps not much of a threat to the nests, since dodos would have been used to dealing with local land crabs.

 It has been suggested that the dodo may already have been rare or localised before the arrival of humans on Mauritius, since it would have been unlikely to become extinct so rapidly if it had occupied all the remote areas of the island.
 A 2005 expedition found subfossil remains of dodos and other animals killed by a flash flood.
 Such mass mortalities would have further jeopardised a species already in danger of becoming extinct.
 Yet the fact that the dodo survived hundreds of years of volcanic activity and climatic changes shows the bird was resilient within its ecosystem.

 Some controversy surrounds the date of its extinction.
 The last widely accepted record of a dodo sighting is the 1662 report by shipwrecked mariner Volkert Evertsz of the Dutch ship Arnhem, who described birds caught on a small islet off Mauritius, now suggested to be Amber Island:

 The dodos on this islet may not necessarily have been the last members of the species.
 The last claimed sighting of a dodo was reported in the hunting records of Isaac Johannes Lamotius in 1688.
 A 2003 statistical analysis of these records by the biologists David L. Roberts and Andrew R. Solow gave a new estimated extinction date of 1693, with a 95% confidence interval of 1688–1715.
 These authors also pointed out that because the last sighting before 1662 was in 1638, the dodo was probably already quite rare by the 1660s, and thus a disputed report from 1674 by an escaped slave could not be dismissed out of hand.